oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

-# Target Database Prerequisites

-In this lab, you will check Target database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.

-Whenever required you will be provided with steps or guidance to make necessary modification in Target Database to meet the prerequisites.
+# Prepare target database

+## Introduction

 Estimated Time: 30 mins

+### Objectives

+In this lab

+* You will check target database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.

+* You will perform necessary steps to modify target database when required so that it meets the migration prerequisites.

+### Prerequisites

+This lab assumes you have :

+* Oracle Cloud Account

+* All previous labs have been successfully completed.

 **1. Login to Target Database Server.**

-   Login to Target Database server using Public IP and ssh key.
+   Login to target database server using Public IP and ssh key.

 **2. Set the environment for the database.**